Jaseci-Labs/jaseci/docs/docs/docs/development/operations/disengage.md

 1
 2
 ```
-The `init` walker in this example is nearly identical to the code in example 5, but we added the condition `if(here.numer == 5): disengage;`.
+The `init` walker in this example is nearly identical to the code in example 5, but we added the condition `if(here.number == 5): disengage;`.
 This caused the walker to halt execution and finish its walk, thus truncating the output array.

 >**Note**
 >